-Through the joint efforts of the City of New York Office of Labor Relations and the City’s Unions, represented by the Municipal Labor Committee, there are important changes to the GHI Comprehensive Benefits Plan (CBP) and Empire BlueCross BlueShield Plan and the HIP HMO plan that became effective on July 1, 2016.
+Through the joint efforts of the City of New York Office of Labor Relations and the City’s Unions, represented by the Municipal Labor Committee, there are important changes to the HIP HMO plan that are effective on July 1, 2017.

 Use the links below to visit your health plan where you will be able to find an in-network doctor, urgent care center, lab or pharmacy.

 NOTE: Hospitalization coverage for GHI CBP is underwritten and administered by Empire BlueCross BlueShield (EBCBS).